chironb/ChiCLI/README.md

 Latest News and Changelog:

 v1.R6 - Release Candidate 6 - Dec 18 2021
-- Updated:   Converted both copy macros to proper functions and saved 1261 bytes total!!!
-This means I can enable more and larger aliases and hotkeys and still have some extra room for refinements before a final version 1.0 release!
+- Updated:   Converted hotkeys macros to proper functions and saved 88 bytes.
+I maxed out the system variables, which you can view using the vars command.

 v1.R5 - Release Candidate 5 - Dec 18 2021
 - Updated:   Converted both copy macros to proper functions and saved 1261 bytes total!!!
 This means I can enable more and larger aliases and hotkeys and still have some extra room for refinements before a final version 1.0 release!